nachocs/encompass/test/README.md

 1. On the 21PSTEM Shared Google Drive get file: Developer/VmtEncompass/mt-sso_env-test
 2. Move file to local mt-sso directory
-3. Rename current .env to .env-dev and mt-sso_env-test to .env
+3. Verify filename is .env_test
-4. Start sso server: in vmt/server/ `npm run dev-sso`
+4. Start sso server: in mt-sso/ `npm run test`
-5. Open encompass/app_server/config.js: `testPort: 8082`
 7. In terminal in /encompass `npm run seed`
 8. In terminal in /encompass `npm run test-back`
-9. Open encompass/app_server/config.js: `testPort: 8081`
 10. In new terminal in /encompass `npm run start-test`
 11. In new terminal in /encompass `npm run selenium`